 Prior to the repercussions of COVID-19, apartment communities tended to be high-traffic areas with future residents coming and going to tour and sign leases.
 That all has changed.

 Now more than ever, multifamily professionals need to adapt to online tours.
 Virtual tours protect all parties involved: your residents, your staff and of course, your prospects.
 They also promote your multifamily marketing efforts on a grander scale, helping your reach more prospects virtually.

 What’s important to note is that virtual tours should really do much more than show off your community spaces.
 Virtual tours should be tools that allow your leasing agents to engage with renters, take them on guided tours and analyze renter habits.

 If you haven’t yet invested in apartment virtual tours, we can help.
-Our virtual tours are ADA-compliant, light-weight content viewers that showcase 360s, still photographs and video content on your apartment website.
+Our virtual tour software, Panoskin, is accessible and has received a 100% score from Google's Lighthouse Accessibility tool—not to mention its light-weight content viewers that showcase 360s, still photographs and video content on your apartment website.
 Learn more about our virtual tours available for apartments.